-No child should be left in school prior to 9.00a.m. by minibus passenger assistants or parents/carers unless by prior arrangement with the Headteacher.
+No child should be left in school prior to 9.00 a.m. by minibus passenger assistants or parent carers unless by prior arrangement with the Headteacher.
 Usually school staff are not available until this time, because of the daily staff briefing.

-During morning and lunchtime playtimes a designated member of teaching staff will patrol the areas of school where children play.
-These rotas and replacement staff are organised by the Headteacher.
-During dinner time most Teaching Assistants are on duty assisting with feeding, and many teachers perform a voluntary supervisory role during the meal time.
-Children's Superintendents assume responsibility for the end of the meal until afternoon school at 1.30pm or 2.00pm depending on shift.
-The Headteacher, Deputy Headteacher or Assistant Headteachers are "on call" during this time and other members of staff may be willing to assist in an emergency should this be necessary at this time.
+During morning playtimes, a designated member of teaching staff will patrol the areas of school where children play.
+These rotas and replacement staff are organised by the School Business Manager.

+During dinner time most teaching assistants are on duty assisting with feeding, and many teachers perform a voluntary supervisory role during the meal time.
+Children's'

+Superintendents assume responsibility from the end of the meal until afternoon school starts at 1.30pm.

+The Headteacher, Deputy Head teacher or Assistant Head teachers are "on call" during this time and other members of staff will assist in an emergency should this be necessary at this time.
 A bell rings at 1.25pm to indicate to children and staff that the lesson is about to begin.
 Teaching staff assume responsibility for the children at 1.30pm but are expected to vacate the staff room by 1.25pm to facilitate this.

-When the bell for the end of afternoon school rings then children are either ushered into the hall or wait in their respective classes for their minibus passenger assistants or parents/carers to collect them.
-The passenger assistants assume responsibility for the children on to the buses (and off the buses in the mornings) and on the journeys to and from school.
-Teaching staff are on duty in the hall each afternoon, in Early Years and at the main entrance.
+When the bell for the end of afternoon school rings then children are either ushered into the hall or wait in their respective classes for their minibus passenger assistants or parent carers to collect them.
+The passenger assistants assume responsibility for the children embarking the buses (and disembarking the buses in the mornings) and on the journeys to and from school.
+Teaching staff are on duty in the hall each afternoon, in classrooms, in Early Years and at the main entrance.